flyaflya/toolingForDS/vision.md

     * Corollary:  Named probability distributions should be replaced by quantile estimates.
 Uncertainty is more easily expressed as a 90% confidence interval, support, and a median rather than some named probability distribution.
 * Julia packages that do not play well with others will not be used.
 The ecosystem is relatively new, so this happens quite often.
 * Packages that are written in pure Julia are preferred to avoid cross-platform integration headaches as is faced when using R or Python for machine learning or Stan for probabilistic programming.
-* Probabilistic programming is the only way to create interpretable models - i.e. models that motivate by telling a story.
+* Probabilistic programming is the best way to create interpretable models - i.e. models that motivate by telling a story.
 Black box models (e.g. neural networks) should be used sparingly and mostly for automation tasks.
 * Of all coding languages that have intuitive and readable syntax, Julia is by far the fastest at executing human-readable code.
 Afterall, our goal is not to provide tools to programmers, rather we want to provide tools to data storytellers who value readable code, but need the built-in speed to condition on data in reasonable amounts of time.